 In your second year, you'll work on real-world business problems, engaging in a Business Consulting core course, where you will explore current 'grand challenges'.

-In your third year, you'll choose a capstone core course - select from an industry-based project, a business simulation, a live business case or an internship.
+In your third year, you'll choose from a wide range of capstone experiences.
 You'll apply and demonstrate your skills and knowledge in a practical context - something you can share with future employers.